GuangLun2000/GuangLun2000.github.io/index.md

 I am a junior majoring in **Automation** at Fuzhou University and **Robotics** at Maynooth University (Ireland, Combined Degrees).
 I am extremely fortunate to be advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
 Here is [my Resume](https://caihanlin.com/file/Resume-HanlinCAI.pdf).

+## Academic Background

+**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
+Contact me if you have any leads!** [talk with me](https://calendly.com/lancecai/meet-with-lance)

+- **Sep 2020 - June 2024:** Fuzhou University, China (BEng)
+- **Sep 2020 - May 2024:** Maynooth University, Ireland (BSc)
+- **June 2022 - Nov 2022:** Cambridge University, England (Intern)

 ## Research Interests

-**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
-Contact me if you have any leads!** [Talk with Lance](https://calendly.com/lancecai/meet-with-lance)

 - Industrial IoT System
 - Applied Machine Learning
 - Bionic Quadruped Robot

 My current research focuses on practical problems that artificial intelligence faces in real life.
 My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
 In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+I wish to devote my talent to this meaningful cause and bring well-being to society.<br>

+---

 ## News and Updates